PH304B - Physics II with Calculus - Spring 2021 - 3 credits

 In this course, we will discuss the behavior of electric charges.
 We will see that charges generate electric fields and that charges in motion generate magnetic fields; the fields then cause forces on other charges.
 We will learn how to calculate these quantities, and we will see how these electric and magnetic fields can store and transfer energy.
 Furthermore, light can be viewed as a wave that propagates through the electric and magnetic fields; we will conclude the course by contrasting this wave picture of light with the photon model that describes light as a particle.

-Tentative schedule of topics and student presentations.
+Tentative schedule of topics

 - Co-requisite: PH 305B (General Physics with Calculus Laboratory II).